NCJFCJ/TA2TA/README.md

 TA2TA
 =====

-A repository for Joomla! extensions used in the TA2TA project.
+This repository houses all Joomla! extensions used in the TA2TA project.
+To view the documentation for this project and for each extension, see the wiki.